Meanwhile/Misc./README.md

 # Misc.
-Info on what's in the 'Misc.' repository:
+Info on what's in this 'Misc.' repository:

 BBI3.1.png - A before/after showing the contents of BeBeautifiedIcons3.1.zip